mikey-7x/Termux-projects/README.md

 ---

 ## **For Kali-Nethunter (rootless)**

-All procedure is same as above mentioned steps (install "p2.sh" script) but add some extra steps to set-up Kali-Nethunter with xfce4 in termux-x11 gui
+All procedure is same as above mentioned steps (process the Step-1,2,3,4) but add some extra steps to set-up Kali-Nethunter with xfce4 in termux-x11 gui

 **🦞In termux run:**